 Arthur Frank, The Wounded Storyteller, originally published in 1995. https://press.uchicago.edu/ucp/books/book/chicago/W/bo14674212.html

-Not a My Health Story user?
-Sign up here or make any donation amount to support my advocacy and to watch ALL my Vimeos.
+Sign up (FREE) below or make any donation to support my advocacy and watch ALL my Vimeos.